Unturned: Reception and community

 According to gaming website Kotaku, Unturned was one of Steam's most popular games in mid-2014.
 Both Kotaku and Rock, Paper, Shotgun characterized the game's popularity as unexpected, since the game is mainly developed by a single person without a major studio's resources.
 PC Gamer said that while Unturned had "few real ideas on its own", it was a "simple, accessible survival-simulator" that players may enjoy provided they could "stomach the low production values".
 In 2017, it was in the top 10 most played games on Steam, having rarely ever fallen lower in the rankings since the week of its early access release.
-By October 2022 the game broke its peak lifetime player count record with 93,161 concurrent players.
+By January 2023 the game broke its peak lifetime player count record with 112,648 concurrent players.
 As of October 2025, 90% of all Steam reviews of the game are positive.

 Reviewers have compared Unturned to games like 7 Days to Die, DayZ, Minecraft, Project Zomboid, and Rust.

 Unturned is known for its very vocal and passionate community.
-Fans interact on the game's community board on Steam, and on the official forum, called the SDG Forum.
+Fans interact on the game's community board on Steam, Reddit, and the now defunct official forum, called the SDG Forum.
 Sexton frequently interacts with the community, and around 2019 he brought Tyler "MoltonMontro", an active long-time community member, into Smartly Dressed Games in an official capacity.
+Many game updates are partly, or fully, developed by the community, the most notable of which are curated maps.
+Curated maps are high quality, hand-picked, community led projects integrated into the game via the steam workshop, all but two are PC exclusive, with the notable exception of the Hawaii and Elver maps.
 There is also an Unturned community on YouTube which is sometimes cited as a major reason the game became popular.
 Notable YouTubers who have made videos about the game include PewDiePie, Jacksepticeye, DanTDM, and Ruben Sim (who played it as an alternative to Roblox after he was permanently banned by the Roblox Corporation).